WallaceChan96/R_-Scripts/README.md

 The projects within this repository have been conducted at the Gloor Lab (Biochemistry Department at the University of Western Ontario).

 #####Variance Visualization
-This sub-directory includes R code that allows a user to utlize ALDEx2, PCA plots, Procrustes Projections to visualize and understand variance to a higher degree.
+This sub-directory includes R code that allows a user to utlize ALDEx2, PCA plots, Procrustes Projections to visualize and understand variance of microbiome datasets to a higher degree.